 Eligible students must submit a typed or clearly printed application with the required documentation in an envelope to be submitted to the senior counselor’s office by Dec.
 6, 2019.

 The Women LEAD Scholarship Program Committee will review the applications and select up to ten finalists.
-Finalists must prepare a three to five-minute speech based on the essay topic decided by the committee to be delivered at the speech competition on March 25, 2020.
+Finalists must prepare a three to five-minute speech based on the essay topic decided by the committee to be delivered at the speech contest on March 25, 2020.
 Finalists will be judged on content, delivery and stage presence by a panel of League members and community leaders.

 The scholarship winners will receive the following one-time awards: